mamonaco1973/azure-setup/README.md

 This project is a companion to a video done on my channel on how to configure terraform with Azure.

-The terraform in this project creates a minimal VPC with only one public subnet.
+The terraform in this project creates a minimal VNET with only one public subnet.

 A VM is created with Ubuntu as the OS with a [custom_data](scripts/custom_data.sh) script installing apache when the instance boots.